 - Disclose the FCOI in each public presentation of the results of the research, and

 - Request an addendum to previously published presentations.

-12. Collaborators/subrecipients/subcontractors from other academic or not-for-profit institutions must either comply with this policy or provide a certification from their institutions that they are in compliance with Federal policies regarding investigator significant financial interest disclosure and that their portion of the project is in compliance with their institutional policies.
-The formal written agreement must include terms that establish whether the FCOI policy of the awardee institution or that of the subrecipient will apply to subrecipient investigators and include time periods to meet disclosure and/or FCOI reporting requirements.
+12. Collaborators/subrecipients/subcontractors from other academic or not-for-profit institutions must either comply with this policy or provide a certification from their institutions that they are in compliance with federal policies regarding investigator significant financial interest disclosure and that their portion of the project is in compliance with their institutional policies.
+The formal written agreement must include terms that establish whether the FCOI policy of the awardee institution or that of the subrecipient will apply to subrecipient investigators and include time periods to meet disclosure or FCOI reporting requirements.
 Subrecipient institutions which rely on their FCOI policy must report identified FCOIs to the awardee institution in sufficient time to allow the awardee institution to report the FCOI to the granting organization.
 Subcontractors from commercial firms need not make a certification, except when the prime award is from the Public Health Service.
 PHS requires that all subcontractors, including commercial firms, follow the above guidelines.

-UDM uses CITI program for its FCOI training.
+Detroit Mercy uses CITI program for its FCOI training.
 Any investigator applying for PHS funding must complete the training prior to award acceptance.
 Please click here for further instructions: